seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 772 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 773 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 768+4=772
+//// 769+4=773

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 40 (2024, Monday, December 2nd at 09:44 pm PST)
+//// File version: 41 (2024, Tuesday, December 3rd at 08:41 pm PST)
-//// Line count (including blank lines and compiler line): 1,067
+//// Line count (including blank lines and compiler line): 1,069

 //// ----------------------------------------------------- \\\\